-The Control panel allows you to open and close all My-T-Pen panels.
+The Control panel allows you to open and close all OnScreen panels.
 Click on each key to perform the toggle action.
 Blue (highlighted) letters indicate an open panel, black letters indicate a closed panel.
+OnScreen also indicates the open panels by latching (or showing as depressed) each panel button.
+See ControlPanelToggleButtons setting in the Initialization file.